dreymoreau/chess-visualizer/README.md

+# Chess Visualizer

+This project takes my passion for chess and creates an interactive version to display stats.
+Wins/Losses, Percentage Increases/Decreases over time.
+This app uses the Chess.com API for data!!

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.